 - On LBOs: They happen most when money is scarce and deals resemble hundred-piece jigsaw puzzles.
 My salad days ‘grad school’

-- What happens later is a mixed bag.
-Avis could not go the distance as an ESOP and was acquired, then spun off.
-New York Air was merged into another airline and out of existence.
+was at a well-remembered airline (right) that was part of the Deregulation Boom.
+These were largely products of the Golden Age of LBOs in a similarly cash and inflation-strained time, the early 1980s.
+(I was that little dot on the sidelines.)
+My next 13 years were spent in a company, Avis, that had previously been acquired and LBO’d so frequently that their only recourse was employee-ownership (ESOP).
+In both cases, opportunity only went to those willing to take real risks. - What happens later is a mixed bag.
+Avis could not go the distance as an ESOP and to shorten a complicated story, was acquired, then spun off, and back again.
+New York Air was merged into Continental and out of existence except in fond memory and a few people still with United Airlines or in the industry.
 Many LBOs, as the PESP notes, end with strapped companies barely hanging on, merged out–or bankrupt.
 So do many IPOs, particularly the blank-check/SPAC variety.
 And ESOPs don’t have an easy time either, as later happened with Avis.

 If there are alternatives that come up for WBA’s management, the 8-K notes that there is a 35-day ‘go-shop’ period, where WBA is free to seek other buyers.
-There are also termination fees after this point and allowances for modifications up to 6 March 2026.
+There are also heavy termination fees after this point and allowances for modifications up to 6 March 2026.

-Does Sycamore have a path to profitability for the pharmacy and base retail operation?
-There are 310,000 employees across 12,500 retail pharmacy locations in the US, Europe, and Latin America who deserve an answer from Walgreens’ management, beyond the platitudes of press releases.
+Does Sycamore have a path to profitability–even short-term survival–for the pharmacy and base retail operation?There are 310,000 employees across 12,500 retail pharmacy locations in the US, Europe, and Latin America who deserve an answer from Walgreens’ management, beyond the platitudes of press releases.